Best swim goggles for pool and open-water swimming in 2024

 The fit of these has a streamlined design and low-profile fit that felt – and looked – good.

-These sit slightly closer to the eyes than others, which might not be for everyone, but we liked the feel and also the fact that smaller goggles are less likely to get knocked in a hectic swim start.
+These sit slightly closer to the eyes than others, which might not be for everyone, but I liked the feel and also the fact that smaller goggles are less likely to get knocked in a hectic swim start.

-That tint on the lenses was nice, though, and we did think the goggles worked well, although there was some visual weirdness going on at the sides which would interfere with peripheral vision when racing in a pack.
+That tint on the lenses was nice, though, and I did think the goggles worked well, although there was some visual weirdness going on at the sides which would interfere with peripheral vision when racing in a pack.

 Zoggs Predator Flex 2.0